 Ramadan preparation for your best Ramadan EVER with simple planning strategies, goal setting, and using free resources!
 Get ready NOW for your best Ramadan!

-Soon, we will welcome the first day of Ramadan.
+How will you feel when you welcome Ramadan?
 Are you prepared to make the most of this precious time of the year?
-If you are anything like me you are probably not prepared, not yet!
+If you are anything like me you are probably not prepared!
 But let’s do this and start right here and now.
 Let’s make Ramadan count!
 Prepare for your best Ramadan ever.
 Keep calm and welcome Ramadan instead of blundering into this sacred month.

 This is the one crucial step in powerful Ramadan preparation.
 The spiritual side of it.